dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 {% instruction 'Add the `Registry` import to the `main.ts` module.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:2 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:3 %}

 {% instruction 'Now, create a `Registry` instance.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:14 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:13 %}

-{% instruction 'And finally set the `registry` on the `projector`.' %}
+{% instruction 'And finally pass the `registry` to the renderer\'s `mount` function.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:24 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:22 %}

 {% aside 'Registries Everywhere!' %}
 A `registry` can also be used to define an injector that can be used to provide context for responsibilities such as state injection and routing.
 To learn more, take a look at the [container tutorial](../1010_containers_and_injecting_state/) and [routing tutorial](../1030_routing/) .